Glue Resist Watercolor Rainbow

 5. Paint Rainbow

 You’ll probably get some paint on the glue, but that’s not a huge deal.
-The lines will still look lighter in colour than the painted areas, and you can gently pat off any excess paint with a small piece of paper towel as long as you do so before it dries.
+The lines will still look lighter in color than the painted areas, and you can gently pat off any excess paint with a small piece of paper towel as long as you do so before it dries.

 Paintbrush painting the colours of the rainbow in between the lines of glue.

-Add colours one by one until you’ve used all six.
+Add colors one by one until you’ve used all six.
 My lines are pretty neat, but obviously the younger your kids are, the less neat their rainbow will be.
 My three-year-old’s rainbow was a little messy, but she had lots of fun painting it!

 Watercolour rainbow with all 6 colours painted.